Eight Spots to Add to Your Hawaii Bucket List in 2020

 Backside of the Road to Hana

 The Road to Hana is one of the most popular attractions in Maui.
-Stop at waterfalls, historic sites, and even a red sand beach as you travel along Hana Highway.
+Stop at waterfalls, historic sites, and even a black sand beach as you travel along Hana Highway.
 But did you know with Shaka Guide you can drive along the backside of the Road to Hana?
 We must warn you -- many rental car companies prohibit this drive and there are moments where you’re driving on dirt roads with nothing but old handrails between you and the coast -- but, if you’re up for the journey you’ll explore a remote side of the island.

 Shaka Guide has two tours that visit the backside of the Road to Hana -- our Reverse Road to Hana and Loop Road to Hana Driving Tours.
 Download our Maui app to learn more about these tours and see if they’re a good fit for you!
 Remember, these tours are considered more dangerous than the Classic Road to Hana route, so be mindful as you’re planning your visit.